 It’s really good quality for the price too, though we would definitely recommend adding an electric pump to your arsenal and saving your breath, as this will take some time.

 There are other designs with more bells and whistles, but this is a great straightforward paddling pool for under £30.
 We love the cheerful seaside scene decorated around its outside too.

 Parrot Mambo FPV

-To use it, simply clip an iPhone or Android phone into the goggles, launch Parrot’s excellent FreeFlight app, put the goggles on (the phone’s screen magically snaps into focus) and fly the Mambo in first person view.
+To use this feature, simply launch Parrot’s excellent FreeFlight app on your smartphone and slot it into the goggles to see the Mambo's first person view.
 Granted, the visuals streamed from camera to phone aren’t especially crisp but they’re perfectly clear enough to navigate by.